azerion/bluestack-sdk-ios/upgrading.md

 ## Upgrading from 1.0 to 1.1

-The following methods have been changed.
-You can use `preferredHeight` as height to have best display for banners
+The following methods have been changed. ```preferredHeight:(CGFloat)preferredHeight``` is now available to more easily resize banners.

 ```